heartingNinja/MeshReadWriteToggle/README.md

 # MeshReadWriteToggle
-Changes the read/write of a mesh to true or false in Unity
+Changes the read/write of a mesh to false in Unity.
+It can not turn back to true

 ## How to Use